top of page

 OUR MISSION

 West Virginia Breast Health Initiative aims to raise awareness and fund breast cancer programs with an emphasis on increasing breast health education, financially assisting breast cancer screenings, facilitating patient navigation, and providing survivor services.
-Additionally, to advance breast health equity, WVBHI is committed to eliminating barriers to care for individuals and communities experiencing breast health inequities now and in the future.

 VISION STATEMENT